 Check out: CFA vs. MBA

-I was a Senior Financial Analyst but wanted to acquire more technical they knew every topic; they used the most current examples; they taught us to analyze the models as tools that might or might not work and that should never be relied on; and they improved our critical thinking skills while incorporating financial knowledge. […] I’m sure that adding WBS to my CV impressed top companies.
+I was a Senior Financial Analyst but wanted to acquire more technical knowledge.
+The faculty members knew every topic; they used the most current examples; they taught us to analyze the models as tools that might or might not work and that should never be relied on; and they improved our critical thinking skills while incorporating financial knowledge. […] I’m sure that adding WBS to my CV impressed top companies.

 After graduation, I found a job in Equity Research more easily as the Master’s program prepared me well for it.
 Having a Master’s in Economics or Finance from a prestigious institution abroad is an advantage when you apply for jobs.

-Unlike the Master’s in Finance program, which covers a broad range of topics, the Chartered Financial Analyst (CFA) program, offered internationally by the American-based CFA Institute, focuses specifically on investment knowledge.
+Unlike the Master’s in Finance program, which covers a broad range of topics, the CFA program, offered internationally by the American-based CFA Institute, focuses specifically on investment knowledge.
 In addition, the self-study format allows participants in the program to continue working full-time while earning the designation, thus bridging academic theory, current industry practice, and ethical and professional standards to provide a strong foundation of advanced investment analysis and real-world portfolio management skills.

 Maria is a Bachelor of Arts in Economics and Mathematics from Vassar College in the US.
-She is also a CFA Candidate and has already passed Level II of the Chartered Financial Analyst program.
+She is also a CFA candidate and has already passed Level II of the program.
 She says:

 When I completed my Bachelor’s degree, I decided to start working.
 After a couple of years, I felt that I needed to continue my education and I was faced with the CFA or Master’s in Finance question.
 I think both are valuable.

 According to Maria, candidates should first consider their own personal preferences, all the circumstances and of course, their career plans when faced with the CFA or Master’s in Finance choice.
 She adds: